CB — Chubb Limited

 3. Forward Guidance and Outlook

-- Earnings Growth: Management remains optimistic about generating strong growth in operating earnings and double-digit growth in EPS and tangible book value throughout 2026.
+- Continued Growth: Management remains optimistic about generating strong growth in operating earnings and double-digit growth in EPS and tangible book value.

-- Investment Income: Expected adjusted net investment income for Q2 2026 is projected to be between $1.825 billion to $1.85 billion.
+- Investment Income Outlook: Expected adjusted net investment income for Q2 2026 is projected to be between $1.825 billion and $1.85 billion.

 4. Bad News, Challenges, or Points of Concern

-- Geopolitical Risks: The ongoing conflict in the Middle East could lead to inflationary pressures and affect global supply chains, which may impact pricing and growth in the U.S. market.
+- Geopolitical Risks: The ongoing conflict in the Middle East is raising concerns about inflation and economic growth, which could impact the insurance market.

-- Catastrophe Losses: Pretax catastrophe losses were $500 million for the quarter, primarily from weather-related events.
+- Catastrophe Losses: Reported pretax catastrophe losses of $500 million, primarily from weather-related events.

 5. Notable Q&A Insights